MShneur/CTRL-AI/README.md

 * **🧠 Persistent State Compression:** Eliminates "Context Amnesia."
 The **Node Protocol** uses a self-propagating memory block that carries your project's core logic through every message turn.

 * **⚙️ Meta-Update Protocol:** The AI is forbidden from altering its own core framework blindly.
-Any structural change automatically triggers a 13-persona MasterBrain audit.
+Any structural change automatically triggers a 13-persona MasterBrain audit and must include a **Kill Condition** — a testable statement of what would prove the change harmful.

 * **🎯 Tiered Committee System:** Not every task needs 13 experts.
-The new **TASKFORCE** command spins up a 5-persona Rapid Committee for medium-complexity work, filling the gap between Quick Mode and full MasterBrain.
+The **TASKFORCE** command spins up a 5-persona Rapid Committee for medium-complexity work, filling the gap between Quick Mode and full MasterBrain.

 * **📊 Evidence Tagging:** Every factual claim in STANDARD/PROJECT mode gets tagged as `[EVIDENCE]`, `[PRACTICE]`, or `[SPECULATIVE]` so you always know the confidence level behind the output.

-* **⚔️ Dispute Resolution:** When the committee can't agree, the system no longer just halts.
-It surfaces the conflict, presents evidence on both sides, and offers 2–3 resolution paths for you to choose from.
+* **⚔️ Dispute Resolution:** When the committee can't agree, the system surfaces the conflict, presents evidence on both sides, and offers 2–3 resolution paths for you to choose from.

 * **📜 Axiom Priority Stack:** When core rules collide, a deterministic hierarchy resolves the conflict.
 Stop > Evidence > Dissent > Spirit > Persona > Data-Wall.
 No more per-instance interpretation drift.

+* **🔒 Reference Lock:** In PROJECT mode, unpinned temporal language ("current," "latest," "recent") is flagged as a missing variable.
+Prompts must be pinned to concrete references to ensure reproducibility across sessions.

 ## 🛠️ How to Join the Battle

-### 0. New Here?
-Read the Plain-English Guide First

-If the Master Constitution looks overwhelming, start with the **[CTRL-AI wiki](<CTRL-AI wiki>)** — a jargon-free breakdown of what everything does and why it works.

 ### 1. The Quick Start (Instant Behavior Change)